jcpny1/jcpny1.github.io/_posts/2018-04-12-testing_react_redux_thunk_with_jest.markdown

       click_button 'Submit'
       expect(page).to have_text('<do-not-use>')
 ```
+There is one feature test that starts a headless browser and exercises one part of the JavaScript front end.
 Unfortunately, RSpec only instruments Ruby code.
 There is no code coverage information for the JavaScript code.